diem/website/docs/core/life-of-a-transaction.md

 * Would like to get an overall idea of how the system works under the covers.
 * Are interested in eventually contributing to the Libra Core software.

-For our narrative, we will assume that a client submits a  transaction T~N~ to a validator V~X~.
+For our narrative, we will assume that a client submits a  transaction T<sub>N</sub> to a validator V<sub>X</sub>.
 For each validator component, we will describe each of its inter-component interactions in subsections under the respective component's section.
 Note that subsections describing the inter-component interactions are not listed strictly in the order in which they are performed.
 Most of the interactions are relevant to the processing of a transaction, and a few are relevant to read queries by the client (queries for existing information on the blockchain).

  Let us look at the core logical components of a validator node: